How to Monitor Your Server Health with OpenClaw

 ### Step 1: Install OpenClaw

-If you haven't installed OpenClaw yet, follow these commands to install it.
-Open your terminal and execute:
+If you haven’t installed OpenClaw yet, follow these commands to complete the installation.
+Open your terminal and execute the following commands:

 ```bash